mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Install the required node packages {id=install-packages}

-As we start interacting with CSS as well as Twig, we need to install several node packages to enable functionality we would not have otherwise.
+As we start interacting with CSS and Twig, we need to install several node packages to enable functionality we would not have otherwise.
 In the interest of time, let's install them all at once.

 * In your command line and inside the **storybook** directory, run this very long command: